vivaansinghvi07/kenken-solver/README.md

 After the image is processed, each relationship is analyzed to create the board, from which the program uses a simple backtracking approach to solve the puzzle.

 Then, the board is written onto the original image and the image is saved.

+## Contributing

+For finding bugs in the code, optimizing the algorithm, or more, pull requests are more than welcome.

+## License

+This software is released under the MIT License.